qoolixiloop/qool-helloworld-loop/README.md

 ## Welcome Dear Human Friend!
 * you are visiting the qoolixiloop repository overwiew
-* check out below on how you can profit from this account
+* read on if you like to find out how you can profit from this account
 * enjoy!
 * :sparkles: